This post may include affiliate links. Please read the disclosure at the bottom of our “About” page to learn more about our affiliate program.

 Time is the single most important and powerful tool that we have when it comes to growing our money, and waiting until we have a lot of extra cash to start investing is a surefire way to squander that time.
 That’s why Stash was designed to let you start investing with as little as $5.

-The app was built using a feature called “Auto-Stash” that helps to make investing and saving automatic and easy.
-By automating your investing and saving, you no longer have to make the conscious decision to move your money around.
+The app was built using a feature called “Auto-Stash” that helps to make investing and automatic and easy.
+By automating your investing, you no longer have to make the conscious decision to move your money around.

 Signing up for Stash is incredibly easy, and takes only about 5 minutes (or less) to do.

 When you first start, the app will ask you a number of questions.
 These questions are designed to a.) get you thinking about your investment goals and b.) so that they can recommend a specific diversified portfolio to you that you can use to reach your financial goals.
-(Whether you decide to invest in the portfolio they recommend is completely up to you.
+(Whether you decide to invest in the portfolio they recommend is completely up to you, but for absolute beginners, it’s a good idea to start there.

 After you’ve answered these questions about your investment style, Stash will need to verify your identity (by law) and will do so by collecting some sensitive information including: